 The Toll House

 Next we move onto where we a large red brick building with a tiled roof and dormer windows.
 It is a late 17th century building it was built on the site where an ancient manor house was once situated.
 This brick building stood away from the road and was surrounded by a brick wall.
 Its address was number 2 Ousebank Street, but it was also called Brooklands House.

 It has over time been a private girls’ school, the town’s public library as well as being used as a doctor’s surgery.

 In 1980 it became a centre for the Royal British Legion.
 The gardens of the building are now publicly owned and lead down to the river.
-The building is now a social club and has no link with the British Legion.
+This year 2019 the building is now a social club and has no link with the British Legion.

-Next on our tour is the impressive parish church of St. Peter and St. Paul. lt was built in the 14th century.
+Next on our tour is the impressive church of St. Peter and St. Paul.
+It was built in the 14th century.
 The tower was erected during the 16th century and the crenellations (battlements) and pinnacles added in 1827.
 Inside the Church the galleries were built on the North side in 1710 and South side in 1724.
 In 1866 local solicitor and Gent, Mr. George Cooch along with his sister Anne gave £500 for a new organ.
 The organ was fitted in August of that year and a brass plaque commemorates the gift.
 If you turn left by the north porch, the oldest part of the church, you will come across a row of alms houses, built in 1763 by John Revis a Charing Cross draper who made good in London.
 The church holds an early chained copy of John Foxe’s Book of Martyrs.
 The book has celebrated its 450th anniversary.

 The church was listed in 1950, but lots of gravestones have been moved to form paths around the building.
 Further information is available inside the church.